LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-If at some point our financial department say that we need to accept a new payment type, we would modify the `Process` method and add one more condition.
-So our class is open to modifications in this state, and violates the first SOLID principle, because our `Process` method has more than one responsibility.
+If, at some point, our financial department says that we need to accept a new payment type, we would have to modify the Process method and add one more condition.
+So our class is open to modifications in this state and violates the first SOLID principle because our `Process` method has more than one responsibility.

 We can refactor this code to something like this: